Opportunity Probability stands in the corner at pipeline review parties.

 Opportunity Probabilities are locked to Opportunity Stages

-Many salesforce users believe that Opportunities Probabilities are irrevocably linked to Opportunity Stage.
+Many Salesforce users believe Opportunities Probabilities lock to the Opportunity Stage.

 So here are the five tips that will make Opportunity Probability your trusted friend.

-1. Adjust the Opportunity Probability on each opportunity
+1. Adjust the Opportunity Probability On Each Deal

-Too often sales people and their managers regard the Opportunity Probability as fixed for any given Opportunity Stage.
+Too often, salespeople regard Opportunity Probability as fixed for any given Opportunity Stage.

-Simply double-click on the field or Edit the Opportunity to set the value that’s right for that particular deal.
+Double-click on the field or Edit the Opportunity to set the value right for the deal.

-Make sure sales people understand how to adjust Opportunity Probabilities and why they need to.
+Recommendation: Make sure salespeople understand how to adjust Opportunity Probabilities and why this is important.

 Awesome Pipeline and Sales Performance Visibility